 Excess parathyroid hormone also produces changes in the bone similar to those occurring in hyperparathyroidism.
 Early in the course of rickets, the calcium concentration in the serum decreases.
 After the parathyroid response, the calcium concentration usually returns to the reference range, though phosphorus levels remain low.
 Alkaline phosphatase, which is produced by overactive osteoblast cells, leaks into the extracellular fluids, so that its concentration rises to anywhere from moderate elevation to very high levels.

 Intestinal malabsorption of fat and diseases of the liver or kidney may produce the clinical and secondary biochemical picture of nutritional rickets.
+In such cases, disturbance in calcium homeostasis may be the consequence of renal excretion or may result from intestinal losses, as dietary calcium forms insoluble soaps with malabsorbed fats.
 Anticonvulsant drugs (eg, phenobarbital, phenytoin) accelerate metabolism of calcidiol, which may lead to insufficiency and rickets, particularly in children who have darkly pigmented skin and those who are kept primarily indoors (eg, children who are institutionalized).